-Fast online moments estimates on the GPU
+Fast online estimates on the GPU

 Estimating moments is an important step of any statistical analysis of data.
 The mean, variance, skewness and kurtosis of a dataset can already tell a lot about the distribution of our data.